smithy-lang/smithy/_sources/1.0/spec/waiters.rst.txt

       - Matches on both the input and output of an operation using a JMESPath_ expression.
 Input parameters are available through the top-level ``input`` field, and output data is available through the top-level ``output`` field.
-This matcher MUST NOT be used on operations that do not define input or output.
 This matcher is checked only if an operation completes successfully.
     * - success
       - ``boolean``
       - When set to ``true``, matches when an operation returns a successful